Medicare Procedure and Patient Information

 Gastrointestinal problems, perhaps more than any other area, are markedly affected by lifestyle.
 Many disorders can be prevented or treated at least in part by eating a healthy diet high in fiber, exercising regularly, drinking enough water, and limiting alcohol intake.
 Still, the frequency of digestive disorders means that even the healthiest person can be affected by them.
 Anyone who notices blood in their stool, experiences abdominal pain, unexplained weight loss, or any significant change in bowel movements should see a doctor.

-The most common conditions of Medicare patients that Dr. Brian Untch, MD, FACS treated during 2014 were hypertension.
+The most common conditions of Medicare patients that Dr. Brian R. Untch, MD, FACS treated during 2014 were hypertension.

 Hypertension | 75 |